MicrosoftDocs/defender-docs/defender-office-365/anti-spam-bulk-senders-insight.md

 - The page is updated with the allowed vs. blocked senders for the current and new BCL threshold levels.
 - The bottom of the page contains the senders

-The **Bulk sender insights** page contains the following information:
+The **Bulk senders insight** page contains the following information:

 - The table in center of the page contains the following columns:
   - **Bulk complaint level**: The available values 1 to 9 are shown.